joshamilton/argonaut/docs/usage.md

   -profile singularity,xanadu \
 ```

-This will launch the pipeline with the `xanadu` configuration profile.
-See below for more information about profiles.
+This will launch the pipeline with the `xanadu` configuration profile, which will allocate resources correctly for Xanadu users running Argonaut at the University of Connecticut.
+See [below](#Core-Nextflow-arguments) for more information about profiles.

 Note that the pipeline will create the following files in your working directory: